 Leaf’s eyes burn, but she takes deep breaths until it fades.
 I’m stuck in a role, she realizes.
 This is what Laura was afraid of.
 I’m in the role of the hotheaded child who thinks she knows better.

 Knows better than Mrs. Verres?
 Who’s spent years in the field, been through so much more?
 What are the odds, of that?
 What’s the prior, that a 12 year old who just started in a vocation would have better instincts, better insights?
-What are the sheerly lopsided odds against it?
+What are the sheer, absurd odds against it?

 Leaf calls Laura back, fingers moving slowly.
-“I won’t pursue it,” Leaf says, the words feeling leaden as they emerge.
+“I won’t pursue it,” she says, words dropping from her lips like lead.

 “Thank you, Leaf.”
-The relief in Mrs. Verres’s voice is palpable, and oddly makes Leaf feel a little better about it.
+The relief in Mrs. Verres’s voice is palpable, and actually makes Leaf feel a little better.

 There’s no one else in the dorm at the moment, but Leaf keeps her voice low anyway.
 “But you have to promise me that you’ll tell me what you discovered.
 You said two months, and I won’t hold you to that exactly, but I can’t promise I won’t get impatient eventually.”